swarthout/blog-comparison/README.md

       }
     }

 The "shape" of the response is almost exactly the same as the "shape" of the query, and even though all of this data is normalized, only one request is needed to get all of the information.
 Also, if my needs change (like I need that timestamp on the comments), I can just modify my query to reflect my needs.
-There is a more intuitive mental model with GraphQL, that while can be imitated with traditional REST endpoints with query parameters and multiple responses, comes for free with GraphQL.
+There is a more intuitive mental model with GraphQL, that while all of these features can be imitated with traditional REST endpoints with query parameters and multiple responses, all of this comes with GraphQL out of the box.

 #### Disadvantages ####